EPCCed/2023-09-21_Singularity_Nottingham/_episodes/creating-container-images.md

 > but it is a bit convoluted and not as useful as you might first expect; due, in a large
 > part to the reproducibility issues discussed above.
 To be able to install
 > Python 3 in a running Alpine container we need to build and run the container in a different
 > way.
-You need to build the container as the admin/root user and use the `--sandbox` flag:
+You need to use the `--sandbox` flag:
 >
 > ~~~
-> sudo singularity build --sandbox alpine-writable.sandbox docker://alpine
+> singularity build --sandbox alpine-writable.sandbox docker://alpine
 > ~~~
 > {: .language-bash}
 >
 > Once the sandbox container image has been built, we need to open a shell in a container based
-> on the sandbox container image as the admin/root user:
+> on the sandbox container image:
 >
 > ~~~
-> sudo singularity run --writable alpine-writable.sandbox
+> singularity shell --writable alpine-writable.sandbox
 > ~~~
 > {: .language-bash}
 >